tylert/wall-calendar-core/README.rst

 amateurs.
 Readers are encouraged to submit feedback and corrections, in either English or French, directly to <va3dgn@rac.ca>.

-Where applicable, to save space, the following ISO 3166 abbreviations were used::
+Where applicable, to save space, the following ISO 3166-2 abbreviations were used::

+  AU     Australia
+  BD     Bangladesh
-  AB Alberta
+  CA-AB  Alberta
-  BC British Columbia
+  CA-BC  British Columbia
-  MB Manitoba
+  CA-MB  Manitoba
-  NB New Brunswick
+  CA-NB  New Brunswick
-  NL Newfoundland and Labrador
+  CA-NL  Newfoundland and Labrador
-  NS Nova Scotia
+  CA-NS  Nova Scotia
-  NT Northwest Territories
+  CA-NT  Northwest Territories
-  NU Nunavut, ᓄᓇᕗᑦ
+  CA-NU  Nunavut, ᓄᓇᕗᑦ
-  ON Ontario
+  CA-ON  Ontario
-  PE Prince Edward Island
+  CA-PE  Prince Edward Island
-  QC Quebec
+  CA-QC  Quebec
-  SK Saskatchewan
+  CA-SK  Saskatchewan
-  YT Yukon
+  CA-YT  Yukon
+  NZ     New Zealand
   US     United States (of America)
   UK     United Kingdom (of Great Britain and Northern Ireland)

 This calendar was created on a computer running the Debian® GNU/Linux® operating system [5], [6].
 All the work was performed using royalty-free and